-Rather than designing based on edge cases and all the flows associated with them, the Work & Co team, working collaboratively with the Virgin America team, focused on one core use case: a single traveler buying a round-trip ticket.
+Rather than designing based on edge cases and all the flows associated with them, the Work & Co team, working collaboratively with the Alaska Airlines team, focused on one core use case: a single traveler buying a round-trip ticket.
 The team decided that if they could get the process right for this one use case, they would have a solid baseline to start from.

-In addition, in contrast to the movement towards “mobile-first” design, the entire Virgin America project was dictated by an “extremes-first” approach.
+In addition, in contrast to the movement towards “mobile-first” design, the entire Alaska Airlines project was dictated by an “extremes-first” approach.
 Rather than starting with the smallest viewport and then scaling up to the desktop, the team worked with extremes – designing mobile and desktop views simultaneously – and then converging towards the in-between viewports.

 Step 1: Setting One Clear Goal

-The project was intended to move Virgin America from having a website to a digital platform that could respond to modern travel needs and behaviors.
+The project was intended to move Alaska Airlines from having a website to a digital platform that could respond to modern travel needs and behaviors.
 Based on an analysis of their website and revenue, Work & Co recommended that they prioritize rethinking their booking experience in order to improve conversion rates, repeat visits and mobile engagements.